 Multiplicity / Nodes Description

 1 / NAME The name portion.

 0 / QUALIFIER The qualifier portion.

 0 / NAMEPART An alternative to using NAME and QUALIFIER.
 A string of values, all except the last one taken as qualifiers.
-The last one is taken as the Name. last one taken as quantiers.
-The last one is taken as the realie.
+The last one is taken as the Name.

 TYPE Node

 Contained in Nodes: Method DECLARATION, ATTRIBUTE, PARAMETER